What can the WordPress Book Review Plugin do for me?

-The WordPress Book Review Plugin offers the following functionality and features:
+The WordPress Book Review Plugin offers the following features and functionality:

 - Customizable background and border colors.

-- Use the built-in star rating images or specify your own.
+- Use the built-in star rating images or provide your own.

-In the Appearance section, you can decide whether you want to show the review box that contains a book’s information at the top or bottom of a post.
+On the Appearance tab, you can decide whether you want to show a book’s details at the top or bottom of a post.
 You can use the color pickers to change the background and/or border colors of the review box.
 As well, you can select a pre-defined format for the release date.
-If None is selected, the release date will be displayed as it was entered.
+If None is selected, the release date will be displayed unchanged:

-In this section, you can choose whether or not to show ratings on your home page.
-You can also decide whether to use the plugin’s built-in rating images (stars) or your own.
-If you prefer to use your own, you will need to provide URLs to five different images, one for each possible rating.
-Once configured, the plugin will use your custom images instead of its default images.
+In Rating Images, you can choose whether or not to show ratings on your home page, and whether to use the plugin’s built-in rating images or your own.
+If using your own, you will need to provide URLs for five different images, one for each possible rating.
+Once configured, the plugin will use your custom images instead of its default ones:

-For every link added to this table, a new field will be shown in the Book Info section of the post where you can specify the URL to be followed when the link is selected (see Usage section below).
-Links will be added below the rest of a book’s details.
+For every custom link you add, a new field will be shown in the Book Info section of the post.
+This is where you can specify the URL to follow when that particular link is clicked.
+Links will be added below the rest of a book’s details (more on this in the Usage section below):

 - Sign in to the Developers console with your Google account.
 If the Terms of Service appear, read and accept them.

 - Click the Create Project button to create a new project.
-Fill out the dialog box that pops up and then click the Create button:
+Fill out the dialog box that pops up and then click the Create button.
+You can change the Project ID to a more meaningful name if you like, or just accept the default value:

-- Next, go to the Credentials pane.
-In the Public API access section, click Create New Key.
-In the dialog box, click on Server key:
+- In the dialog box, click on Server key:

-- Copy the value in the API key field and paste it into the Google API Key field of the Book Review Settings:
+- Copy the value in the API key field and back in WordPress, paste it into the Google API Key field of the Book Review Settings:

-If interested, you can read more about the Google Books API here.
+You can find more information about the Google Books API here.

 Once the plugin is installed, you will see a Book Info section below the WordPress editor of every post.
 Fill this out whenever you would like to show more information about a particular book.
 Note that, at a minimum, Title must be filled out in order for the details to show.
 Any fields that you leave blank will not appear in your post.

-While most of the fields you see in the screen shot below are not configurable, the exceptions are the URL fields.
-The appearance of these fields are entirely dependent on whether or not you have configured the Links section on the Book Review Settings page.
+While most of the fields you see in the screen shot below are not configurable and will always be shown in Book Info, the exceptions are the URL fields (except for Cover URL).
+The appearance of these fields are entirely dependent on whether or not you have added any Custom Links on the Book Review Settings page.

 Getting the Book Info